oss-compass/docs/metrics-models/niche-creation/ecological-diversity/organization-activity.md

 # Organizations Activity

-Organizational activity is used to describe how active organizations are in a community.
+ Organizational activity is used to assess the activity of organizations in the community (Business Companies, colleges, etc.) .
+For an open source project, especially for a platform-based software project, the more organizations participate in community contributions, indicating that the ecological construction of the community is towards prosperity.
+Because software projects provide the business value or academic value-binding that organizations need, organizations are willing to participate in community contributions using organizations identities.

 ## Metrics in the Metrics Model